mhrpatel12/LocationTracker/README.md

 # LocationTracker

-This project tracks location of device when shift started.
+This project tracks location of user in background.
 Upon change in location activity gets notified with updated location and polyline is drawn between start and end location.

-EventBus library from GreenRobot is used for managing location events.
+EventBus from GreenRobot is used for managing location events.